Artemis Navigator VS Code Extension

 Review and decide:

-• Click "Yes, proceed" if the plan looks good
+- Click "Yes, proceed" if the plan looks good

-• Click "No, let me adjust" to continue refining requirements
+- Click "No, let me adjust" to continue refining requirements

 5. View the Plan Dashboard

-The Plan Dashboard shows:
+The Plan Dashboard includes:

-• Progress bar: Visual tracking of completed vs. remaining tasks
+- Progress bar: Visual tracking of completed vs. remaining tasks.

 6. Working with Individual Tasks